EvelynaS/Firms-Analysis/README.md

 2. Filter WBES combined data: select variables of interest and latest WBES from each country
 3. Filter to only data at the city level (remove regional data) & convert firms ‘sales to 2009 PPP
 4. Firms productivity analysis with density, jobs uniformity (Lasyam inverse), spread of economic and the size of the economic clusters

+The repository contains:

+- Raw data: WBES public data and GHSL public data.
+Oxford Economics and Cluster Employment Distribution data are not public.
+The  files with non-public data are stored in the respective WBOneDrive folder
+- Processed datasets (containing only public data)